 Research on Healing Frequencies

 The benefits of frequency therapy extend beyond cardiovascular health.
-Studies have shown that it can reduce cortisol levels - a stress hormone - by nearly 40%, improve sleep quality by 75%, and lower pain intensity by 30%.
-In one fascinating study, applying 50 Hz vibrations to the forearm for just five minutes increased nitric oxide production by 374% in healthy individuals and by 236% in those with diabetes.
+Studies have shown that it can reduce cortisol levels by nearly 40%, improve sleep quality by 75%, and lower pain intensity by 30%.
+In one fascinating study, applying 50 Hz vibrations to the forearm for just five minutes increased nitric oxide production by 374% in healthy individuals.

 Energy Centers and Sound Therapy